r-spatial/RSAGA/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 ## Reverse dependencies

 Reverse dependency to plotKML checked.

-## Resubmission
+## Note

-This is a resubmission:

-* Removed the 'in R' from package title
-* Enclosed URLs in brackets
+We got an email from cran about the note:
+Possibly mis-spelled words in DESCRIPTION: gis (23:19) Fixed that in the 1.0.1 release
 ---